orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

 After you feel comfortable with solving these types of questions, run thru some actual questions that were recently asked during interviews at the company you're interviewing for, by searching Glassdoor.

 In general – unsurprisingly – the more code you'll write and problems you'll encounter, the less likely it is that you'll be surprised when you get to the interview.
-At some point questions start to repeat themselves, and you'll recognize the patterns very quickly.
+At some point questions start to repeat themselves, and you'll recognize the patterns rather quickly.

 #### System Architecture Questions